IBE160/SG-Gruppe-KI/docs/stories/epics.md

 ## Epic 3: Enhanced Experience & Personalization

+**Story 2.9: Implement Weekly Review Ritual**

+As a user,
+I want to receive an automated summary of my weekly progress, So that I can stay informed about my achievements and adjust my goals effectively.

+**Acceptance Criteria:**
+1. System generates a weekly summary of key progress metrics (e.g., total volume, PRs, consistency).
+2. Summary is easily accessible within the application (e.g., via a dedicated section on the dashboard or a notification).
+3. Users can review their weekly summary and provide feedback.

+**Prerequisites:** Story 2.4

+---

+## Epic 3: Enhanced Experience & Personalization

 **Expanded Goal:** This epic focuses on enriching the user's training experience through seamless music integration and advanced AI personalization.
 It includes connecting with Spotify to provide BPM-matched session mixes, implementing a "Context Window" for real-time user feedback to adapt AI plans, and integrating simulated recovery inputs to validate the AI's adaptive logic.

 ### Story Breakdown